simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 ### simul::crossplatform::Texture * GetRandomTexture3D()
 Get the random 3D texture.
 <a name="GetSunOcclusion"></a>
-### float GetSunOcclusion(simul::crossplatform::DeviceContext deviceContext, simul::math::Vector3 cam_pos)
+### float GetSunOcclusion(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::math::Vector3 cam_pos)
 Get a value for how much the sun is blocked from the clouds.
 <a name="InvalidateDeviceObjects"></a>
 ### void InvalidateDeviceObjects()